GIScience/ohsome-quality-api/CONTRIBUTING.md

 ### Git Workflow

-All development work is based on the main branch (`master`).
+All development work is based on the main branch (`main`).
 Merge requests are expected to target the main branch.

 ## Style Guide